35 Valentine's Day gifts we love from Nordstrom

 Calpak Ambeur 22-Inch Rolling Spinner Carry-On ($165; nordstrom.com)

-For the world traveler in your life, this Calpak spinner carry-on suitcase is durable, lightweight and comes in a variety of cool colors like rose gold.
+For the world traveler in your life, this Calpak spinner carry-on suitcase is durable and lightweight and comes in a variety of cool colors like rose gold.

 _______________________________________________________________________________